Ares-Developers/Ares-docs/new/warheads/relativedamage.rst

 :tagdef:`[Warhead]RelativeDamage=boolean`
   Deal damage relative to :tag:`Strength` or current health instead of dealing conventional damage.
-If set to :value:`yes`, the four tags below are used depending on target type.
+If set to :value:`yes`, the tags below are used depending on target type.
 If a tag is not defined, no damage is dealt.
   Defaults to :value:`no`.

   .. note:: A dummy :tag:`Damage` is needed on this warhead for targeting, even
-    though finally the value is not used.
+    though the value ultimately is not used.
 If :tag:`Damage` is negative (like for healing weapons), the Relative Damage will be negative also.

 :tagdef:`[Warhead]RelativeDamage.Buildings=integer - percent`